CS3398-Miranda-Cosgroves/GetRichTwitch/README.txt

 Eric-
 Joel- I can create a schedule and dedicate an hour or more on days I know I can work on our code.
 I also need to push code more consistently.
-Michael- I need to push my small workable pieces of code to get input and allow for testing of each smaller unit by other members/users instead of sitting on a feature until it is completely done
+Michael- I need to start testing on a larger scale to find edge cases